 Always pay attention to what level of volume you are listening to, a loud volume will aggravate tinnitus even more.
 We all know that volume is measured in decibels (dB).
 The higher the dB value is the louder the sound they provide is.

 Say no to IEMs, earbuds, and earphones:

 In ear monitors (IEMS), or earphones, earbuds sit directly in your ear canal.
 The sound energy is directly transmitted to your eardrum, which can be irritating or even harmful for people that suffer from tinnitus, worse from hear loss.
-On ear, open-back headphones are ideal for tinnitus.
+I would never recommend in ear headphones to people suffering from tinnitus.
+On ear headphones or open-back headphones are ideal for tinnitus.

 Don’t get me wrong hearing protection is not a bad thing, but if you wear it during quiet times or normal conversations it creates a version of mild hearing loss.
 This will make the brain work harder and confused when bringing the sound in, in doing so, it irritates the tinnitus and it will sound worse or louder.

 You should reserve it for truly harmful noise levels like sports, concerts, lawn work, power tools with heavy sounds in general.

 If you go to noisy environments often, you should get a pair of ear plugs.
 For example, if you work on a stadium, go to concerts often or hang around on places where they play loud music, a pair of ear plugs will definitely come in handy.

 Another thing you should consider is, that if you want protection, you should use hearing aids.
 Hearing aids can help prevent the progression of tinnitus and hearing loss.

 I can confidently say that you can use noise cancelling headphones if you have tinnitus, but the type of headphones highly matters.